-This Quarterly Report on Form 10-Q, including the section titled "Item 2.
+This Quarterly Report on Form 10-Q (this "Quarterly Report"), including the section titled "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations," contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements that are based on current expectations, estimates, forecasts and projections about us, our future performance, our business, our beliefs and our management's assumptions.
 Such words as "expect," "anticipate," "outlook," "could," "target," "project," "intend," "plan," "believe," "seek," "estimate," "should," "may," "assume" and "continue" as well as variations of such words and similar expressions are intended to identify such forward-looking statements, although not all forward-looking statements contain such terms.
 These statements are not guarantees of future performance and they involve certain risks, uncertainties and assumptions that are difficult to predict.
 We have based our forward-looking statements on our management's beliefs and assumptions based on information available to our management at the time the statements are made.
 We caution you that actual outcomes and results may differ materially from what is expressed, implied or forecasted by our forward-looking statements.
-More information regarding these risks and uncertainties and other important factors that could cause actual results to differ materially from those in the forward-looking statements, which speak only as of the date they are made.
-Except as required under the federal securities laws and the rules and regulations of the Securities and Exchange Commission, we do not have any intention or obligation to update publicly any forward-looking statements after the distribution of this report, whether as a result of new information, future events, changes in assumptions or otherwise.
+More information regarding these risks and uncertainties and other important factors that could cause actual results to differ materially from those in the forward-looking statements is set forth in Part II, Item 1A "Risk Factors" of this report.
+Investors are cautioned not to place undue reliance on any such forward-looking statements, which speak only as of the date they are made.
+Except as required under the federal securities laws and the rules and regulations of the Securities and Exchange Commission, we do not have any intention or obligation to update publicly any forward-looking statements after the distribution of this report, whether as a